Perils of the Prairie

 As a ship at sea would get lost beyond the waves, so a prairie schooner – ship of the desert – could "drown" on the prairie.
 Some of those making the trip were not strong – their spirit may have been willing, but their flesh was weak.
 Only the strong and rugged and brave could meet the challenge of the prairie; the old West was a wild country, and lawless.

-The Native Americans ("Indians," so named by the first sea voyagers, thinking that they had discovered a new route to India) went into the prairie being so pushed by the white settlers after they discovered the new world and claimed it for themselves.
+The Native Americans ("Indians," so named by the first sea voyagers, thinking that they had discovered a new route to India) went into the prairie being so pushed by the white settlers after they found the western world and claimed it for themselves.

 When Facing Perils